ParallelEdits: Efficient Multi-object Image Editing: Experiments

-\myheading{Limitations and Failure Cases.} The proposed MultiEdits has several limitations.
+\myheading{Limitations and Failure Cases.} The proposed ParallelEdits has several limitations.
 First, it cannot handle the text editing in the image, as shown in the last image pair of \Fref{fig:quali}.
-Second, MultiEdits fails to edit dramatic background changes, as {examples shown in the supplementary material}.
+Second, ParallelEdits fails to edit dramatic background changes, as {examples shown in the supplementary material}.